GeneBO98/homepage/docs/widgets/services/tradetally.md

 ## Widget Metrics

-The widget displays the following metrics:
+The widget can display any combination of the available metrics.
+By default, it shows:

 - **Total P&L**: Overall profit and loss across all trades
 - **Win Rate**: Percentage of profitable trades
 - **Total Trades**: Total number of completed trades
 - **Executions**: Total number of trade executions (buy/sell orders)

+**Features:**
-All P&L values are displayed in USD with appropriate color coding (green for profits, red for losses).
+- Color-coded values (green for positive, red for negative)
+- Currency formatting for monetary values
+- Percentage formatting for rates
+- Proper formatting for ratios and advanced metrics
+- Support for up to 4 fields per widget instance

 ## Self-Hosted Instances